RenardDesNeiges/EpidemicsSimulator/readme.md

 - the number of infected people per city (once a day)
 - the number of dead people per city (once a day)
 - the initial number of people in the country
-The hidden variables are the exposed and recovered variables. (**Should we give an approximation of the recovered ?**).

-The MDP is defined in such a way that the actor network has to make one decision per week.
-We define the action space as follows (not really approachable with Deep Q Learning):
-- confinement (per city)
-- Isolation (block the in and outgoing roads, per-city)
-- pay for exceptional hospital beds (per-city)
-- subsidize vaccination (country-wide)

 Alternative action space any combination of :
 - confinement (country-wide)
 - Isolation (country-wide)
 - pay for (country-wide)